 Every six years, the IRS requires all qualified retirement plans to update their plan documents to reflect recent legislative and regulatory changes - that’s every six years as counted by the IRS, regardless of how long your plan has been active.
 Some updates are made during the normal course of business through plan amendments, but others require more substantial rewriting of plan documents through a formal process known as a “plan restatement.”

-The IRS recently announced that the current two-year restatement window will begin on August 1, 2020 and close on July 31, 2022.
+This process began on August 1, 2020 and closed on July 31, 2022.
 Plan restatements are required by the IRS and not optional.
 Those who do not comply may be subject to significant IRS penalties.

-NOTE: If you work with a third party administrator (TPA), they are the ones who handle the plan restatement, and we will coordinate with them when the next cycle begins.
+If you work with a third party administrator (TPA), they are the ones who handle the plan restatement, and we will coordinate with them when the next cycle begins.

 What is a plan restatement?

 A restatement is a complete re-writing of the plan document.
 It includes voluntary amendments that have been adopted since the last time the document was re-written, along with mandatory amendments to reflect additional legislative and regulatory changes.

 The latest mandatory restatement period for defined contribution plans is referred to as “Cycle 3” because it was the third required restatement that follows this six-year cycle.

 This plan restatement is mandatory, even if your plan was amended for various reasons in the recent past.
 Plans that did not meet the July 31, 2022 restatement deadline are subject to penalties, up to and including revocation of tax-favored status.
 This means contributions might not be deductible and would be immediately included as income to employees.

 Why do plans have to be restated?